 Descriptive Results

 Table 2 below shows the mean values of covariates in equation 1 disaggregated by period and whether they annexed.
 Table 2 shows a few important trends: first, a larger proportion of Section 5 places conducted an annexation compared to non-Section 5 places regardless of the period.
 Places across the country are on average majority White, but places that annexed have a smaller proportion of White population by almost 10 percentage points.
 This difference is mostly explained by a higher proportion of non-Black minority groups—between 5 to 10% higher in 2007 to 2013 and 2014-2020 respectively, whereas places that annexed are about 2% more Black.
 Places that annexed have significantly larger populations, higher population density, and a faster population growth rate, and they also have higher median home values, median household incomes, and lower overall poverty compared to places that did not annex.
 But, places that annexed have lower owner occupancy rates, higher percent Black residents in poverty, and slightly lower employed rates compared to places that did not annex.
 The surrounding blocks to places that annexed have higher shares of Black and non-Black minority residents and higher shares of residents in jobs earning high incomes and higher shares of jobs in the retail and manufacturing industries.

-Table 2.
-Descriptive Statistics for Analytical Sample
+[Please insert Table 2 approximately here]

+T